 It is a condition of this Bond that Surety shall maintain a corporate debt rating not less than that required by the ERCOT Protocols as of the Date of Issuance of this Bond.
 In the event that Surety does not maintain the minimum corporate debt rating required by the ERCOT Protocols, ERCOT may demand payment up to the entire Amount of this Bond upon presentation of a demand for payment similar to that shown in Exhibit B to this Bond.
 No other documents and/or information whatsoever is required to effectuate payment on this Bond by Surety other than the demand for payment in form similar to that set forth in Exhibit B to this Bond.
 The demand rights in this paragraph are in addition to any other rights under this Bond.

 ERCOT may, but shall have no obligation to, make demand for payment under this Bond at any time coincident with or after the time for payment of all or part of the Obligations or an event of default or breach, and such demand(s) may be made from time to time with respect to the same or different items of the Obligations, or an event of default or breach.
-Such demand(s) may be made, given and received in accordance with the notice provisions hereof; provided, however, the failure to make, give or receive any such demand (or any failure of any such demand to be made in accordance with the notice provisions hereof) shall not relieve, limit or discharge Surety in any respect of its obligations under this Bond.
+Such demand(s) may be made, given and received in accordance with the notice provisions hereof; provided, however, the failure to make, give or receive any such demand (or any failure of any such demand to be made in accordance with the notice provisions hereof) shall not relieve, limit or discharge Surety in any respect of its Obligations under this Bond.

-Funds may be demanded by ERCOT under this Bond, from time to time, in one or more demands, in amounts not exceeding in the aggregate the Amount specified above.
+Funds may be demanded by ERCOT under this Bond, from time to time, in one or more demands or draws, in amounts not exceeding in the aggregate the Amount specified above.
 Partial demands are permitted and shall reduce the Amount thereafter available for demand under this Bond.

 All sums payable due by Surety under this Bond shall be by wire transfer of immediately available funds, without offset, in lawful money of the United States of America, which shall at the time of payment be legal tender for the payment of public and private debts.
 All payments shall be remitted to ERCOT’s account as designated by written notice to Surety.

 2.04 Reinstatement.
-The obligations (including, without limitation, the Bond) of Surety under this Section 2 shall be automatically reinstated if and to the extent that, for any reason, any payment or performance by or on behalf of the Principal in respect of the Obligations is rescinded or must be otherwise restored by any holder of any of the Obligations, whether as a result of any bankruptcy, reorganization, receivership, insolvency or other debtor-relief proceeding, and Surety agrees that it will indemnify ERCOT on demand for all reasonable costs and expenses (including, without limitation, attorneys’ fees) incurred by ERCOT in connection with such rescission or restoration, including, without limitation, any such costs and expenses incurred in defending against any claim alleging that such payment constituted a preference, fraudulent transfer or similar payment under any bankruptcy, insolvency or similar law.
+The Obligations (including, without limitation, the Bond) of Surety under this Section 2 shall be automatically reinstated if and to the extent that, for any reason, any payment or performance by or on behalf of the Principal in respect of the Obligations is rescinded or must be otherwise restored by any holder of any of the Obligations, whether as a result of any bankruptcy, reorganization, receivership, insolvency or other debtor-relief proceeding, and Surety agrees that it will indemnify ERCOT on demand for all reasonable costs and expenses (including, without limitation, attorneys’ fees) incurred by ERCOT in connection with such rescission or restoration, including, without limitation, any such costs and expenses incurred in defending against any claim alleging that such payment constituted a preference, fraudulent transfer or similar payment under any bankruptcy, insolvency or similar law.

 Subrogation.
 Surety hereby agrees that until the payment and satisfaction in full of all Obligations, it shall not exercise any right or remedy arising by reason of any performance by it of its obligations in Section 2.01 of this Bond, whether by subrogation or otherwise, against the Principal or any other surety of any of the Obligations.